Ryanair loses court challenges to SAS, Finnair state aid in new setbacks

+EuropeRyanair loses court challenges to SAS, Finnair state aid in new setbacks

-BRUSSELS (Reuters) - Ryanair on Wednesday had another setback in its fight against state aid for rival airlines after Europe’s second-highest court again backed EU competition regulators’ approval of support for SAS and Finnair.
+Ryanair (RYA.I) on Wednesday had another setback in its fight against state aid for rival airlines after Europe’s second-highest court again backed EU competition regulators’ approval of support for SAS (SAS.ST) and Finnair (FIA1S.HE).

-Europe’s biggest budget airline has filed 16 lawsuits against the European Commission for allowing state aid to individual airlines such as Lufthansa, KLM, Austrian Airlines and TAP, as well as national schemes that mainly benefit flag carriers.
+Europe's biggest budget airline has filed 16 lawsuits against the European Commission for allowing state aid to individual airlines such as Lufthansa (LHAG.DE), KLM, Austrian Airlines and TAP (TAPA.UL), as well as national schemes that mainly benefit flag carriers.

 The EU competition watchdog has to date cleared more than 3 trillion euros ($3.6 trillion) to help virus-hit companies across the 27-country bloc.
 The airline industry has been among the hardest hit due to lockdowns and travel restrictions.